 The F-111K was canceled in turn in early 1968 after the program suffered serious cost escalation and schedule stretchout.
 The RAF was forced to cast about for a replacement that was available and affordable, and reluctantly settled on the Buccaneer.
 In July 1968, with a irony lost on no one, the RAF wearily ordered 26 modified Buccaneer S.2s.
 These new-build aircraft were to be fitted for the Martel missile and partly denavalized.
 They were not capable of carrier operations; although they had arresting hook and folding wings, they did not have catapult attachments.

 RAF S.2s were also fitted with an instrument landing system (ILS) receiver, marked by two little antennas mounted forward on the tailfin like a miniature second tailplane.
 The ILS fit remains a little mysterious -- the antennas were distinctive but don't seem to be apparent on all pictures of RAF Buccaneers, implying that ILS was added later.
-No pictures of FAA Buccaneers show the ILS antennas, but to confuse matters further some pictures seem to show little mountings where the antennas should be, as if there was provision for them but they weren't fitted.
+No pictures of FAA Buccaneers show the ILS antennas, but to confuse matters further some pictures seem to show little mountings where the antennas should be, as if there were provision for them, but they weren't fitted.

 Hawker Siddeley did try to sell a supersonic version of the Buccaneer designated the "P.150" to the RAF.
 The P.150 featured the four-wheel main gear bogies of the P.145; a stretched fuselage, with twin afterburning Spey engines; a modified cockpit with separate canopies for the front and back seaters; and generally updated combat avionics and weapons capability.
 However, Britain was then moving forward on an international collaboration that would ultimately produce the Anglo-German-Italian Panavia Tornado strike aircraft.
 The Buccaneer was seen simply as an interim solution and there was no reason to want frills.
 Delays in the Tornado program would ensure that the "interim" period would stretch out, and the Buccaneer would remain in RAF service for over two decades, long after the FAA had given up on it.